braph-software/BRAPH-2/README.md

 To install BRAPH 2.0, follow these steps:
 <ol>
-  <li>Ensure that you have MATLAB R2021a or a later version installed on your system.</li>
+  <li>Ensure that you have MATLAB R2021a or a later version installed on your system.
+BRAPH 2.0 is compatible with the versions of MATLAB for Microsoft Windows, macOS, and Linux operating systems.</li>

   <li>Make sure you have the following toolboxes installed in MATLAB:
     <ul>